Accelerating Non-Negative and Bounded-Variable Linear Regression Algorithms with Safe Screening: Experiments

 \section{Experiments}

-In this paper, we restrict ourselves to the popular bounded-variable ($\vt{l} < \vt{u} < \infty$) and non-negative ($\vt{l} = \vt{0} < \vt{u} = \infty$) least squares problems, i.e., $f(z;y) = \frac12 (x-y)^2$.
-In this case, the conjugate function is given by $f^*(\theta ; y) = \frac12 (y^2 - (y-\theta)^2)$.
+In this paper, we restrict ourselves to the popular bounded-variable ($\vt{l} < \vt{u} < \infty$) and non-negative ($\vt{l} = \vt{0} < \vt{u} = \infty$) least squares problems, i.e., $f(z;y) = \frac12 (z-y)^2$.
+In this case, the conjugate function is given by $f^*(\theta ; y) = \frac12 ((y+\theta)^2 - y^2)$.
 In the NNLS experiments, we assumed $\A \in \R_{\geq 0}^{m \times n}$, which corresponds to traditional scenarios.
 As such, unless otherwise stated, the dual translation vector is set to $\vt{t} = - \vt{1}$ (according to~\Cref{prop:Admissible_A}).

-We use projected gradient descent~\citep{polyak2015projected} to solve BVLS.
-For NNLS, we consider both the coordinate descent method of~\citet{franc2005sequential} and the \texttt{lsqnonneg} routine of MATLAB (a variant of the original algorithm of~\citet{lawson1974solving}).
+We use projected gradient descent~\cite{polyak2015projected} and the Chambolle-Pock primal-dual algorithm \cite{Chambolle2011} to solve the BVLS problem.
+For NNLS, we consider both the coordinate descent (CD) method of~\cite{franc2005sequential} and the \texttt{lsqnonneg} routine of MATLAB (a variant of the original active set algorithm of~\cite{lawson1974solving}) denoted simply \emph{Active Set} hereafter.
 The algorithms are stopped when the duality gap falls below $10^{-6}$.
 For all baselines without screening, the duality gap has been computed offline so as not to impact the measured execution times.

 \Cref{sec:Simu} reports results that illustrate how screening performance varies with specific experimental parameters.
 Then,~\Cref{sec:Real} is devoted to the evaluation of the proposed screening with real datasets.